Hillman Gnat: History

 The vehicle was based on the Hillman 10hp Utility (which was in turn derived from the Hillman Minx) with the engine relocated to the rear of the hull and the transmission rearranged.
 The driver sat at the front while the crew commander sat behind and above, the latter was supplied with a tiny, open topped turret.
 The vehicle was armed with a single Bren gun and was not provided with a radio.

-Trials of the Gnat and the Salamander revealed they were too underpowered to perform in their intended role without four-wheel drive, the Gnat was particularly handicapped.
-Impetus for the project waned upon the death of the now Major General Vyvyan Pope in 1941, and both it and the Salamander were cancelled in 1942.
+Trials of the Gnat and the Salamander revealed they were too underpowered to perform in their intended role without four-wheel drive, the Gnat being particularly handicapped.
+Impetus for the project waned upon the death of the then Major General Vyvyan Pope in 1941, and both it and the Salamander were cancelled in 1942.

 In total four Hillman Gnats were produced.

-Survivors & Replicas
+Survivors and replicas

 As of 2020, there is one confirmed replica in existence.
 The replica was shown during the Tankfest of 2017.
 It is unknown if there are any surviving Hillman Gnats to this date.